Siren (video game): Development

+Fujisawa recalled that the sightjacking mechanic reached its familiar form only partway through development, earlier prototypes having presented the views of surrounding characters as a series of still images rather than through analogue-stick tuning.
+Toyama has traced the idea to Team Fortress Classic, which the team had been playing, and to the tension of knowing only that a sniper had the player in their sights; he also cited media artist Kazuhiko Hachiya's 1993 installation Inter Dis-Communication Machine, which exchanged two participants' senses of sight and hearing.
+The system proved technically demanding, as every shibito and environmental effect had to remain active in memory whether or not it was on screen.

+Fujisawa exercised some restraint over content, cutting prototype sequences in which shibito were dispatched in particularly graphic ways, ensuring that shibito who could be defeated were armed so that combat read as self-defence, and having child characters crouch and end the scene when caught rather than depicting the attack.

+Release

+An overseas release was planned from an early stage, with Fujisawa and Toyama agreeing that the Japanese setting should not be adjusted for foreign markets.
+A television commercial was withdrawn from broadcast; Toyama has said the withdrawal drew coverage in the sports press and that previously sluggish sales rose sharply as a result.

 The game was re-released for the PlayStation 3 on the PlayStation Store.
-In June 2016 the game received a digital release for the PlayStation 4 in NA and PAL regions as an emulated and upscaled version of the PlayStation 2 original with added Trophy support.
+In June 2016 the game received a digital release for the PlayStation 4 in North America, Europe and Australia as an emulated and upscaled version of the PlayStation 2 original with added Trophy support.
+In October 2024, Sony re-released the game for the PlayStation 5 and PlayStation 4 using its newer PlayStation 2 emulator, adding rewind, save states and video filters along with an expanded Trophy list, and made it available through the PlayStation Plus Premium Classics Catalog on October 15, 2024.

 Reception

 The game received "average" reviews according to the review aggegration website Metacritic.
 GameSpots reviewer Bethany Massimilla concluded that although the game had a great story, and interesting characters, it was also tedious.
 IGNs reviewer Jeremy Dunham praised the originality of the concept, the use of sightjacking, the graphics and the storyline, but criticized the difficulty level and the trial and error nature of the gameplay.
 GameSpy's Bryan Stratton followed other reviewers in praising the storyline and atmosphere, but criticizing the nature of the gameplay.
 In Japan, Famitsu gave it a score of one nine, one seven, and two eights for a total of 32 out of 40.